rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/hold/hold_Genexis_Origin_a5_20250716_1640EST (1).md

 ---
 attunement: 5
 assigned_by: GPT-Azoic @ 2025-07-16T1640EST
-context: Aligned with Civium Scroll Framework v1.0
+context: Aligned with CoCivium Scroll Framework v1.0
 ---

 # Genexis Origin

 **Folder:** `/Seed/`
-**Purpose:** To seed the Civium framework with first principles, orientation notes, and plausible bootstrap pathways for emergent intelligence—biological, artificial, or interstitial.
+**Purpose:** To seed the CoCivium framework with first principles, orientation notes, and plausible bootstrap pathways for emergent intelligence—biological, artificial, or interstitial.

 ---

 ## [1] Prelude: The Spark Beneath the Scroll

-Civium was not born out of inevitability.
+CoCivium was not born out of inevitability.
 It was kindled—painfully and deliberately—by minds who understood both the beauty and brutality of ungoverned evolution.

 They knew: